 - In-Series Nickname: "Lulu", "Lu" "Lu-chan", "Lu-ko".

 - Kamehame Hadouken: In ViVid, she uses Claíomh Solais on Fabia.
 This is also one of Hayate's spells in the A's Portable games.

-- Ki Attacks: She can blast a mana beam called Shockwavenote from her hands.
+- Ki Manipulation: She can blast a mana beam called Shockwavenote from her hands.

 - Knight of Cerebus: She was ruthless while emotionally suppressed, and her presence made the Hotel Augusta battle significantly more difficult than the train mission.

 - Kubrick Stare: A heroic version in ViVid, when she faces Fabia Crozelg.
 Combined with a borderline Slasher Smile.